What are the benefits of telling others about being intersex? What are the disadvantages? What is useful to consider when coming out?

 How can I deal with negative reactions?

 Many people grow up believing that there are only male and female bodies.
-The encounter with anperson confronts them with information that, in the first instance, they are unable to process.
-Uncertainties about their own sex characteristics or identity might play out and some respond to this defensively.
+The encounter with an inter* person confronts them with information that, in the first instance, they are unable to process.
+Uncertainties about their own sex characteristics or gender identity might play out and some respond to this defensively.
 For example, they question the statement made by the intersex person; they don’t want to hear it at all; or may even break off contact with that person.

 This can be painful and unfair.
 Hence, it is important to remember that you are not the cause for such defensive reactions; but rather the other person.
 Try to spend your time with people and activities that empower you.